zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 {% endtab %}
 {% endtabs %}

-### Associating different types of artifacts with a Model
+## Associating different types of artifacts with a model

 A ZenML model supports linking three types of artifacts: